starlocke/botpressTree/README.md

 Some assumptions taken for granted to simply the problem-space:

-- the ONLY interactions of concern are are modifications at the filesystem level;
+- the ONLY interactions of concern are modifications at the filesystem level;
   put another way, for the sake of simplicity, this file-explorer will not need to feature manipulations -- it may be read-only; this saves me from having to write tons of hooks/handlers and reduces the scope of the time investment needed